 The bill HB241 introduces significant updates to the Code of Alabama 1975, particularly focusing on the definitions and responsibilities related to pedestrians and first responders in traffic situations.
-A new section, Section 32-5A-2.1, defines "pedestrian" as any individual on foot, excluding first responders performing authorized public safety functions such as traffic direction and emergency response.
+A new section, Section 32-5A-2.1, defines "pedestrian" as any individual on foot, excluding first responders engaged in public safety functions such as traffic direction and emergency response.
 The bill amends existing sections (32-5A-213, 32-5A-218, and 32-1-1.1) to enhance driver responsibilities, mandating that drivers exercise due care to avoid colliding with pedestrians and first responders, and yield the right-of-way to first responders on sidewalks.
-Notably, the phrase "other provisions of this chapter or the provisions of any local ordinance" is deleted from Section 32-5A-213 and replaced with "any provision of law to the contrary," clarifying driver obligations.
+The phrase "other provisions of this chapter or the provisions of any local ordinance" is deleted from Section 32-5A-213 and replaced with "any provision of law to the contrary," clarifying driver obligations.

 Statutes affected: Introduced: 32-5A-2